mebeim/aoc/2019/README.md

 I hope you're ready for some path finding and exploration algorithms, because oh boy, things are going to get wild today!
 Hardest puzzle so far, and (hopefully) maybe even *the* hardest this year.
-Preapare a long walkthrough, let's dive in!
+Prepare for a long walkthrough, let's dive in!

 We are given an ASCII art maze with empty cells (`.`), walls (`#`), keys (lowercase letters) and doors (uppercase letters).
 We (`@`) are stuck in the